Winston McKenzie: 2011–12: London Mayoral, Assembly elections, Croydon North by-election

 McKenzie confirmed in May 2011 that he was again hoping to be Mayor of London, this time under the banner of UKIP.
 He told UKIP paper The Voice: "The rumours are true.
 I am definitely looking to be nominated as a candidate."
 There were five other candidates for the UKIP nomination: David Coburn, Michael Corby, Mick McGough, Paul Oakley and Lawrence Webb.
 In a ballot of members in August 2011, McKenzie came joint third with McGough, both on 7.4%, behind winner Webb, who had 42%, and David Coburn on 29%.

-In January 2012, UKIP announced that it had selected McKenzie as candidate for the Croydon and Sutton seat in the 2012 elections to the Greater London Assembly.
+In January 2012, UKIP announced that it had selected McKenzie as candidate for the Croydon and Sutton seat in the 2012 elections to the London Assembly.
 At the pre-election hustings in Croydon, a local newspaper reported that "he provided the audience with some welcome, but not always intentional, comic relief".
 When the issue of the building of a new waste incinerator was raised he announced "To be honest, ref, I'm not too hot on this issue", and the paper noted that he did not have "the first clue about the incinerator debate" and had a "lack of policies".
 He also bizarrely stated: "A couple of people in the audience to-night, I can see your faces.
 I owe you money....
 You know where to find me."
 In the election he polled 10,757 votes (6.99%) across the boroughs of Croydon and Sutton, an increase of 1.6% on the UKIP vote in 2008, coming fourth of five candidates.